Bandi86/social-tippster/docs/project-management/TESTING.md

 - Lint and formatting issues resolved
 - All changes follow project file organization and documentation standards

-### ⚠️ Backend Server Manual Start Policy (2025-06-04)

-- Jest, integration, and E2E tests **do not** start or stop the backend server automatically.
+# TESTING – Tipps Module & Image Upload Refactor (2025-06-04)

+## Tipps Module Testing

+- All tip-related endpoints are now tested via `tests/backend/test-tipps-module.js` and `tests/backend/tip-validation.service.spec.ts`.
+- Tests cover creation, validation, statistics, leaderboard, and deadline logic for tips.
+- All validation logic is now separated and testable in isolation.
+- TypeScript errors and async/await issues fixed in all related test files.
+- Lint and formatting issues resolved.

+## Backend Image Upload & Analysis Testing

+- Image upload endpoints (`/api/uploads/profile`, `/api/uploads/post`) are tested for file type, size, and error handling.
+- Advanced image analysis (OCR, tip extraction) is tested via `image-analysis/image-processing.service.ts`.
+- The uploads module is tested for file storage and validation only.

+## Test Execution Policy

-- You must start the backend server manually with `npm run dev` before running any backend or integration tests.
+- Backend server must be started manually with `npm run dev` before running any backend or integration tests.
+- Jest, integration, and E2E tests do **not** start or stop the backend server automatically.
 - Do **not** rely on test scripts or Jest configuration to start/stop the server.
 - This policy prevents port conflicts and ensures a stable test environment.

+## Status

+- All tests pass and follow project file organization and documentation standards.
+- Backend builds and runs successfully.

+_Last updated: 2025-06-04 by GitHub Copilot_